-- 6.2 Our work will be undertaken so that we might report to the Trustee those matters that we have agreed to state to it in our report and for no other purpose. - 6.3 We permit the disclosure of our report, in full only, to verify to the recipient that a report by reporting accountants has been commissioned by the Trustee and issued in connection with the governance control procedures established by the Trustee without assuming or accepting any responsibility or liability to the recipient on our part. - 6.4 To the fullest extent permitted by law, we do not and will not accept or assume responsibility to anyone other than the Trustee as a body for our work, for our report or for the opinions we will have formed.
+- 6.1 Our report will, subject to the permitted disclosures set out in paragraph 6.3 below, be made solely for the use of the Trustee and solely for the purpose of reporting on the governance control procedures established by the Trustee, in accordance with these terms of our engagement. - 6.2 Our work will be undertaken so that we might report to the Trustee those matters that we have agreed to state to it in our report and for no other purpose. - 6.3 We permit the disclosure of our report, in full only, to verify to the recipient that a report by a Service Auditor has been commissioned by the Trustee and issued in connection with the governance control procedures established by the Trustee without assuming or accepting any responsibility or liability to the recipient on our part. - 6.4 To the fullest extent permitted by law, we do not and will not accept or assume responsibility to anyone other than the Trustee as a body for our work, for our report or for the opinions we will have formed.